-- (a) changes can next be agreed at the Plenary meeting 2011 for application from January 2012; - (b) provisional classes are not subject to this restriction.
+- (a) changes for F3C and F3N can next be agreed at the Plenary meeting 2013 for application from January 2014; note that F3N optional manoeuvres are set annually and approved by CIAM Bureau. - (b) provisional classes are not subject to this restriction.